 Judge Moves Airline Merger Step Closer to Takeoff

-A federal bankruptcy judge has cleared the way for American Airlines and US Airways to complete their merger and create the world's largest airline.
+A federal bankruptcy judge has cleared the way for American Airlines and US Airways to close their merger and create the world's largest airline.

 The judge ruled Wednesday that this month's settlement of an antitrust lawsuit filed by the federal government didn't upset American's bankruptcy-reorganization plan, which is built around the merger.
 He rejected a request by a group of consumers to block the deal temporarily.

-American said immediately after the ruling that it plans to complete the deal on Dec.
+American said immediately after the ruling that it plans to complete the merger on Dec.
 9.

 The Justice Department had sued to block the deal in August, saying that it would hurt competition and lead to higher prices.
 But regulators settled their case in exchange for the airlines' promise to surrender some coveted landing rights at Reagan National near Washington and LaGuardia in New York and a few gates at five other airports.

 Together, American and US Airways will be slightly larger in passenger traffic than United Airlines and Delta Air Lines, currently the world's biggest carriers after recent mergers of their own.

 U.S. District Court Judge Sean Lane in New York had approved the merge-and-emerge-from-bankruptcy plan of American parent AMR Corp. back in September, but said it was on condition that the company won or settled the lawsuit filed by the government.

 At a hearing in Lane's courtroom Monday, a lawyer for a group of consumers asked the judge to block the merger until a trial could be held on his antitrust lawsuit, which made many of the same arguments that had been raised — and dropped — by the government.